1) Food Re-Supply

-The Yukon with its over 480.000km2 is vastly wilderness.
-Most river routes and hiking trails lead through very remote country with limited access, where re-supplying is not easy, unless dropped by air-lift.
+The Yukon with its over 480,000km2 is vastly wilderness.
+Most river routes and hiking trails lead through very remote country with limited access, where re-supplying is not easy unless dropped by air-lift.
 There are some exceptions such as Carmacks on the Yukon River, between Whitehorse and Dawson City or Faro and Pelly Crossing on the Pelly River.
-Most places have medium sized, well stocked grocery stores and gas stations.
-However the prices are a little higher in these locations than in Whitehorse.
+These communities have medium sized grocery stores and gas stations, however the prices are a little higher in these locations than in Whitehorse and stock is not guaranteed.

 2) Trip Menus

-A lot of paddlers and hikers take instant pasta and rice dishes packaged in paper.
-Some carry fresh vegetables and cans of soup, beans, meat, etc. Smoked and sealed bacon or sausages will keep a while and make really tasty meals.
-If you are interested in fishing, please do not forget that the best supper around (and totally biodegradable / burnable) is a sumptuous meal of Arctic Grayling, Northern Pike or Lake Trout that you caught yourself!
+Meal planning comes down to personal preference and what you are comfortable carrying and cooking in the wilderness.
+A lot of paddlers and hikers take instant pasta, rice dishes, and other pre-packaged meals for ease and convenience.
+The majority of our Yukon rivers require little or no portaging, so carrying fresh vegetables, fruit and cans of soup, beans, etc. is also an option.
+Smoked and sealed meats will keep a while and make really tasty meals.
+If you are interested in fishing, please do not forget that the best supper around (and totally biodegradable / burnable) is a scrumptious meal of Arctic Grayling, Northern Pike or Lake Trout that you caught yourself!

 3) No Trace Camping